sebastian-hofstaetter/teaching/advanced-information-retrieval/Lecture 0 - Closed Captions.md

 *26.31 seconds*

 ### **2** AIR – 2021
 Unfortunately, this semester is going to be an unusual one again, and so, to start off, I want to give you a quick overview of our Online Format and how we plan to conduct this lecture over the semester.
-So we're going to provide you weekly YouTube uploads of recorded lectures and we try to fit them in 45 minutes at maximum.
-And additionally, we will provide you with PDF slides and automatically generated closed caption text if you prefer to read than to listen.
+So we're going to provide you weekly YouTube uploads of recorded lectures, and we try to fit them in 45 minutes at maximum.
+Additionally, we will provide you with PDF slides and automatically generated closed caption text if you prefer to read than to listen.
 We offer a more flexible grading structure than in normal times, because we all know it's challenging right now, and.
-To still be able to connect with all of you, we will conduct online office hours for both the exercises and lectures also every week and you can join the zoom meeting and come and chat with us.
-And finally, our exam type is going to be a 24 hour take home exam where we will offer you two dates and more on the exam details in a bit.
+To still be able to connect with all of you, we will conduct online office hours for both the exercises and lectures also every week, and you can join the Zoom meeting and come and chat with us.
+Finally, our exam type is going to be a 24-hour take-home exam where we will offer you two dates and more on the exam details in a bit.
 If you have any problems, questions and of course feedback, you can use the provided TUWEL forum or just write an email to me.

 *100.45 seconds*